eytanisrael-Yale/BIM_Final_Presentation/README.md

 call out specific individuals in a larger group and personalize its interactions.

+The goal we set for our robot is to align everyone in a line, 1.5 meters away from the camera.
+The Robot will talk to the individuals one by one and give them instructions until it reaches its goal.

 HOW TO RUN THE CODE:

 In order to run the code, you must run several nodes, one after another.
 Please follow these directions in order: